 - A letter by the candidate to Bishop Siegel is required.
 The letter should indicate the candidate’s understanding of Confirmation and desire to be confirmed.

-- Confirmation sessions are focused solely on Confirmation and should be 6-8 sessions at a minimum.
+- Confirmation sessions are focused solely on Confirmation.
 The parish is to determine the time frame of the sessions.